saradcd77/python_examples/README.md

 # python_examples
-Created this repo to keep coding in python using features that are available to it.

-<h3> About this </h2>
-  Learning Python and trying to write elegant pythonic code
+Created this repo to keep learning Python and trying to write elegant pythonic code.